scouten/ericscouten.dev/content/2021/09-30-my-cathedral/index.md

 comments = true
 +++

 I've recently started to enjoy building web sites using Zola, a Rust-based static site generator.
-I'll write more about my decision to use Zola in a future "how I built this" article, but for now I wanted to share with the Zola community some tips on using custom builds of Zola.
+I'll write more about my decision to use Zola in a future "how I built this" article, but for now I wanted to share.

 <!-- more -->